-Fifth wheel trailers start at more than 20 feet long and can reach over 40 feet, allowing RVers to have ample space to rest, live, and lounge as well as access to the comforts of home such as larger bathrooms and kitchens.
+Fifth wheel trailers start at more than 20 feet long and can reach over 40 feet, allowing RVers to have ample space to rest, live, and lounge.
+They also provide the comforts of home,such as larger bathrooms and kitchens.
 This RV type has seen growth in the past several years, and not just by experienced RVers.
 More first-time RVers are making the decision to purchase a fifth wheel trailer.

 Are fifth wheel hitches complicated?